acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 > {: .source}
 {: .callout}

 Since we are dealing with two physical devices (the host CPU and the GPU) we need to work with dynamically allocated memory for data.
-There are CUDA variants for malloc and free that are used to talk to the GPU and handle memory allocation.
-These functions actually deal with pointers to pointers, so it looks like the following:
+There are CUDA variants for `malloc` and `free` that handle allocation of memory on the GPU.
+These functions actually deal with pointers to pointers(!), so it looks like the following:

 ~~~
 int *d_a;